Type: Book

 Editors

 Professor Sander de Leeuw is Chair in Operations Research and Logistics at Wageningen University and Research, The Netherlands.
 He is also Adjunct Professor of Supply Chain Management at Nottingham Trent University, UK.
-Professor de Leeuw is a Senior Associate Editor for the International Journal of Logistics Management and has over 20 years of experience, including management consultancy for companies such as KPMG.
+Professor de Leeuw is European Editor for the Journal of Business Logistics and has over 20 years of experience, including management consultancy for companies such as KPMG.
 He is internationally known for his research on online retail logistics as well as his work with NGOs on humanitarian aid supply chains.

 Dr Renzo Akkerman is Associate Professor of Operations Research and Logistics at Wageningen University and Research.
 He was formerly Professor of Operations Management and Technology at the Technical University of Munich.
 Dr Akkerman is Coordinator of the European Operations Research Society (EURO) Working Group on Sustainable Supply Chains and has contributed to a number of EU Horizon 2020 research projects.
 He is known for his research on improving safety, quality and resource use in agri-food supply chains.